sydneylin12/resume/README.md

 # Resume

-Putting this here so I don't lose my resume.
+The source of truth for my resume.

+# Editing
 1. https://latexresu.me
 2. Import JSON